 Or, if you are keen to learn about the history of life in the Outback, you can opt for a cultural 2-hr walk to the Old Wilpena Station.

 Visiting Flinders Ranges National Park

-Wilpena Pound Resort has a number of accommodation options ranging from camping to air-conditioned safari tents to resort-style accommodation.
+Wilpena Pound Resort is a lovely, wildlife-friendly resort near Wilpena Pound.
+It has a number of accommodation options ranging from camping to air-conditioned safari tents to resort-style accommodation.

 The Wilpena Pound Campground, operated by the National Park has 40 powered campsites and over 300 unpowered bush campsites (starting at $14 for unpowered sites).
 The campground has three amenities blocks, laundry facilities, and a payphone.
 A nearby general store sells groceries, petrol and firewood.